 This week’s project will teach your kids how to make a puppet from an old sock and some spare buttons.
 You’ll find all the details on materials and instructions right here, and you can follow along on the video below to learn each step.

 A note to kid makers: Please work with a parent or caregiver on every project, including this one, and always be very careful when using tools of any kind.
-This is especially important on a project like this one, which involves using your stove.

 Maker Monday materials you’ll need:

 - old socks

 - Sew up any holes in your sock

 - You can make eyes for your puppet with buttons.
 What do you want the eyes to look like?
 Add cardboard for extra detail by cutting out the cardboard in a shape that you like (we picked a heart) and sewing the button onto the cardboard.
 (See video.)